 // ЦЕНТРИЗДАТ// Центральное государственное издательство tsentral'noe gosudarstvennoe izdatel'stvo // Central Government Publishing House

 This publishing house was established in 1924 by the People's Commissariat of the RSFSR on Nationalities to consolidate the Eastern Central Publishing and Western Central Publishing divisions into one entity.
 Tsentrizdat focused on publishing works of literature, political, scientific and educational information in the national languages of the USSR.
 This meant that it had offices and book factories (principally typography departments) in the Soviet republics and autonomous regions.
-Tsentrizdat was dissolved in 1931 and was merged into Ogiz when the USSR centralized its printing and publishing industries.
+When the USSR centralized its printing and publishing industries, Tsentrizdat was dissolved in 1931 and was merged into Ogiz.
+See the Ogiz entry on this page.

 VAPP /// ВAПП // Главное управление издательств и полиграфической // Glavnoe upravlenie izdatel'stv i poligraficheskoi / Department of State Book Publishers and Polygraphic Enterprises

-Until World War II, Latvia had thriving publishing and print industries.
-In 1940, the largest publishing house Liesma (Flame) was nationalized as a state-run entity called VAPP (Department of State Book Publishers and Polygraphic Enterprises), in Latvian Valsts Apgādniecības un Poligrāfijas uzņēmumu Pārvaldes.
+Until World War II, Latvia had thriving industries for publishing and printing.
+In 1940, the largest publishing house Liesma (Flame) in the country was nationalized as a state-run entity called VAPP (Department of State Book Publishers and Polygraphic Enterprises).
+In Latvian VAPP is Valsts Apgādniecības un Poligrāfijas uzņēmumu Pārvaldes.
 From 1946-1964, VAPP was named Latgosizdat.
 For more information, see LATGOSIZDAT on this page.

 // ВХУТЕМАС // Высшие художественно-технические мастерские // Vyshie khudozhestvenno-tekhnicheskie masterskie // Higher Artistic Technical Studios